Watching Squid Game on Netflix? Change this subtitle setting immediately

 Mayer presented a scene breakdown on TikTok to illustrate some of the lost meanings.

 In one scene, the character Han Mi-nyeo, a woman who claims to be a poor single mother, tries to convince people to play the game with her.
-The closed caption translation says, "I'm not a genius, but I still got it work out.
+The closed-captions translation says, "I'm not a genius, but I still got it work out.
 Huh?"

 Mayer says the correct translation is: "I am very smart.
 I just never got a chance to study."